 A s soft, flowy, and summery haircut will appear like you have thicker hair.
 For styling, use Kevin Murphy Body Mass to plump up your roots, Kevin Murphy Body Builder for extra volume and roundness, and Kevin Murphy Doo Over to add light texture and hold.
 Finish with Kevin Murphy Shimmer Shine for a summer glow.

-When looking for one of the best haircuts for thin hair consider a modern shag with bangs for a fun, flirty look.
+Consider a modern shag with bangs for a fun, flirty look.
 To maintain this look, you would probably need a fringe trim every three to four weeks.
 This look will add movement and texture to your finer hair.

-Ideal hairstyles for thin hair are very soft and versatile that you get from point-cut layers with some disconnection so that the bottom length looks solid.
+Ideal hairstyles for thin hair are very soft and versatile, you can achieve this look from point-cut layers with some disconnection so that the bottom length looks solid.
 The balayage is soft and warm without being brassy.
-It offers an illusion of thickness of your hair.
+It offers an illusion of thickness to your hair.